 Taxes may be a certainty, but there’s still plenty you can do to try to minimize them.
 For example, how you sell appreciated investments can have a big impact on how much of your gains you get to keep.

-“You never want to think about taxes after the fact, because by then it’s too late,” Mark says.
+“You never want to think about taxes after the fact because, by then, it’s too late,” Mark says.
 “Instead, taxes should be an integral part of your investment choices—because seemingly small decisions can have big implications on your tax bill.”

-Let’s say you’re looking to realize a $50,000 gain on an investment you’ve held 11 months.
-Because you’ve held the investment less than a year, your gains will be taxed at your marginal federal tax rate—24% for a single filer making $100,000—resulting in a $12,000 tax bill ($50,000 × .24).
+Let’s say you’re looking to realize a $5,000 gain on an investment you’ve held for 11 months.
+Because you’ve held the investment less than a year, your gains will be taxed at your marginal federal tax rate—24% for a 25-year-old single filer making $76,000—resulting in a $1,200 tax bill ($5,000 × 0.24).1

 To reduce your tax bill, you could take one of three common approaches:

-- Approach 1: Hang on to the investment for at least a year and a day, at which point any gains would be taxed at your long-term capital gains rate of 15%, resulting in a $7,500 tax bill ($50,000 × .15).1
+- Approach 1: Hang on to the investment for at least a year and a day, at which point any gains would be taxed at your long-term capital gains rate of 15%, resulting in a $750 tax bill ($5,000 × 0.15).2

-- Approach 2: Sell another investment at a loss in order to offset some or all of your short-term $50,000 gain.
-For example, if you realize $35,000 in losses, your gains would be reduced to just $15,000, resulting in a $3,600 tax bill ($15,000 × .24).
+- Approach 2: Sell another investment at a loss to offset some or all of your short-term $5,000 gain.
+For example, if you realize $3,500 in losses, your gains would be reduced to just $1,500, resulting in a $360 tax bill ($1,500 × 0.24).

-- Approach 3: Combine approaches 1 and 2—holding on to your investment for at least another month and a day and realizing $35,000 in losses to offset your $50,000 gain, resulting in a $2,250 tax bill ($15,000 × .15).
+- Approach 3: Combine approaches 1 and 2—holding on to your investment for at least another month and a day and realizing $3,500 in losses to offset your $5,000 gain, resulting in a $225 tax bill ($1,500 × 0.15).

 The example is hypothetical and provided for illustrative purposes only.

 “Of all the ways to save more, this approach is pretty painless,” Mark says.
 “It doesn’t eat into your take-home pay because it’s being skimmed off your raise.
 It’s harder to miss what you never had to begin with.”

 Better yet, increase that percentage by at least a point anytime you get a raise, which can have an even greater impact on your portfolio value (see “Scenario 3”).

 Source: Schwab Modern Wealth Survey.
-The online survey was conducted from 02/08/2019 through 02/17/2019 in partnership with Logica Research among a national sample of Americans ages 21 to 75.
+The online survey was conducted from 02/01/2021 through 02/16/2021 in partnership with Logica Research among a national sample of Americans ages 21 to 75.
 Quotas were set so that the sample is as demographically representative as possible.

 2Long-term capital gains rates are 0%, 15%, or 20%, depending on income, plus a 3.8% surtax for certain high-income earners.
 If you decide to hold on to the investment for at least a year and a day, be aware that your investment could decrease in value during that time.